Oh Deer! How Deer Shape Forests in the Catskills & Beyond

 The Catskill Research Fellowship program gives undergraduate and graduate students the opportunity to work alongside academic mentors to answer research questions articulated by natural resource managers working in the Catskill Mountain region of New York State.

-We are currently seeking proposals from college or university professors who are interested in collaborating with natural resource managers to support conservation efforts and address critical knowledge gaps.
+Applications are closed for 2024.
+However, a new Request for Proposals (RFP) will be released in the fall.
+We will accept proposals in early 2025 from college or university professors who are interested in collaborating with natural resource managers to support conservation efforts and address critical knowledge gaps in the Catskill region.
 Applicants must have an interested undergraduate or graduate student prepared to work on the project if funded.

 A student stipend and funding to cover research expenses is included in the fellowship.